apineiro/CodeIntegrity-assessment-tool/CodeIntegrity-assessment-tool.md

 - [ ] Improves Security
 - [ ] Common good over individual gain

-12. List potential drawbacks of this project or app to the global or local community.
+14. List potential drawbacks of this project or app to the global or local community.
 - [ ] Reinforces Stereotypes
 - [ ] Noncooperation
 - [ ] Reduces Security
 - [ ] Deteriorates Privacy
 - [ ] Individual gain over common good
 - [ ] Spies individuals
-- [ ] Collects data without user consentment
+- [ ] Collects data without user consent

 ### ANALYZE & DISCUSS AMONG TEAM MEMBERS.
 PLEASE UPDATE AFTER GROUP DISCUSSION:

-13. Balance of impact of this project or application to global community.
+15. Balance of impact of this project or application to global community.
 - [ ] Positive
 - [ ] Negative

-14. Balance of impact of this project or application to local community.
+16. Balance of impact of this project or application to local community.
 - [ ] Positive
 - [ ] Negative